-As an alternative approach to the cost finding methods identified in HCFA Pub.
-15-I, §2306, the provider may request a simplified cost allocation methodology.
+As an alternative approach to the cost finding methods identified in CMS Pub.
+15-1, §2306, the provider may request a simplified cost allocation methodology.
 This methodology reduces the number of statistical bases a provider maintains.
 It may result in reducing Medicare reimbursement.
 A comparison is recommended if the possible loss reimbursement is surpassed by the reduced costs of maintaining voluminous statistics.
 The following statistical bases must be used for purposes of allocating overhead cost centers.
 There can be no deviation of the prescribed statistics and it must be utilized for all the following cost centers.

-Buildings and Fixtures Movable Equipment Maintenance and Repairs Operation of Plant Housekeeping Employee Benefits Cafeteria Administrative and General Laundry and Linen Dietary Social Service Maintenance of Personnel Nursing Administration Central Services and Supply Pharmacy Medical Records and Library Nursing School Interns and Residents Paramedical Education Nonphysician Anesthetists
+Buildings and Fixtures Movable Equipment Maintenance and Repairs Operation of Plant Housekeeping Employee Benefits Cafeteria Administrative and General Laundry and Linen Dietary Social Service Maintenance of Personnel

-Square Footage Square Footage Square Footage Square Footage Square Footage Salaries Salaries Accumulated Costs Patient Days Patient Days Patient Days Eliminated Nursing Salaries Costed Requisitions Costed Requisitions Gross Patient Revenue Assigned Time Assigned Time Assigned Time 100 percent to Anesthesiology
+Nursing Administration Central Services and Supply Pharmacy Medical Records and Library Nursing School Interns and Residents Paramedical Education Nonphysician Anesthetists

-NOTE: If you are paid on a prospective payment basis, the capital consistency rules will apply.
-The election of the alternative method discussed above can not result in inappropriately shifting costs.
+Square Footage Square Footage Square Footage Square Footage Square Footage Salaries Salaries Accumulated Costs Patient Days Patient Days Patient Days Eliminated and moved to A&G for simplified cost finding Nursing Salaries Costed Requisitions Costed Requisitions Gross Patient Revenue Assigned Time Assigned Time Assigned Time 100 percent to Anesthesiology

-Contract labor is not included and is not grossed up.
+- NOTE: The election of the alternative method discussed above cannot result in inappropriately shifting costs. - Contract labor is not included and is not grossed up.
+If this is a meals on wheels program, a Worksheet A-8 adjustment is required.